chxpdotdev/www/content/projects/cmos_inverter.md

 ## Background and Purpose

-An inverter in digital logic desing is essentially a NOT gate.
+An inverter in digital logic is essentially a NOT gate.
 It inverts the input signal.
 Here is the truth table for it:

 | Input | Output |
 | --- | --- |